 At the time of writing, deferral of the next stage of tariffs appears to be the best we can expect in order to buy time for a trade deal to be worked out.
 Investors will probably see this in a positive light but we can’t have our cake and eat it.

-Europe has had the luxury of the largest trade surplus in its history, thanks to weak domestic demand.
-Japan’s industrial base is sensitive to global growth.
+Europe has had the luxury of the largest trade surplus in its history thanks to weak domestic demand and Japan’s industrial base is sensitive to global growth.
 Monetary policy is losing its potency to solve the structural problems and Japan and Europe both need a trade deal soon.

 Draghi’s replacement is of paramount importance since, as Cedric Gemehl at Gavekal notes, “his successor must be similarly eloquent, but also politically cunning if he or she is to persuade Europe’s leaders that monetary policy is reaching its limits, and fiscal policy must take the strain.”